MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/configurations.md

 ---
-ms.date: 08/15/2022
-keywords:  dsc,powershell,configuration,setup
+description: >
+  DSC configurations are PowerShell scripts that define a special kind of command. ms.date: 08/15/2022
 title:  DSC Configurations
-description: >
-  DSC configurations are PowerShell scripts that define a special kind of command.
 ---

 # DSC Configurations

-> Applies To: PowerShell 7.2, Azure Policy's machine configuration feature
+> Applies To: PowerShell 7, Azure Policy's machine configuration feature

 DSC Configurations are PowerShell scripts that define a special kind of command.
 To define a Configuration, use the PowerShell keyword `configuration`.